Microplastics coverage to date

 As new articles appear in relation to microplastics and the project we will provide the links here for you to browse through:

-A recent article from CNN on Earth Day (22/04/2018) “It’s not just the oceans: Microplastic pollution is all around us” quotes Dr Anne Marie Mahon (GMIT).
+An article from CNN on Earth Day (22/04/2018) “It’s not just the oceans: Microplastic pollution is all around us” quotes Dr Anne Marie Mahon (GMIT).

 The Guardian (12/03/18) looks at the high levels of microplastic pollution in rivers and asks the opinion of our own Dr Anne Marie Mahon (GMIT) “Microplastic pollution in oceans is far worse than feared, say scientists “

 Microplastic research and in particular this EPA funded research has appeared in a number of episodes of Eco Eye such as ‘Ending Waste’ in the recent 2017 Series.
 In addition, following the release of the Final Report on the desk study on microplastic pollution there were several newspaper articles which picked up on the topic including the Guardian (Sept 2017) Plastic fibres found in tap water around the world, study reveals, the Independent (Sept 2017) Our drinking water is widely contaminated with tiny bits of plastic.

 Some earlier articles from June 2017 on freshwater microplastics included:

 The growth of polluting microplastics in the Irish environment has been confirmed by the Environmental Protection Agency which has warned of the risk to public health.